 Elevation: 11,972 ft

-Also see Wes Collin’s article on The Lost River Traverse in the Climbing History section.
+Climbing and access information for this peak is on Page 278 of the book.
+Also, see Wes Collin’s article on The Lost River Traverse in the Climbing History Section.

-No Regret Peak is located in the Lost River Mountain Range in the Challis National Forest.
-It is located northeast of Donaldson Peak and northwest of Mount Breitenbach.
-No Regret Peak is seldom climbed as it does not have 300 feet of elevation change between it and its neighbor peaks; thus, it has has been ignored by those seeking to climb all of Idaho’s 11ers.
+No Regret Peak is located in the Lost River Mountain Range, northeast of Donaldson Peak and northwest of Mount Breitenbach.
+No Regret Peak is seldom climbed since it lacks 300 feet of prominence.
+Therefore, it is often ignored by those seeking to climb all of Idaho’s 11ers.

-I know that Rick Baugher, Chuck Ferguson, Wes Collins, and Margo Mandella have climbed it (see trip reports below).
-Wes Collins and at least four other climbers climbed No Regret while traversing the Lost River Range crest between 12ers.
+I know that Rick Baugher, Chuck Ferguson, Wes Collins and Margo Mandella have climbed it (see trip reports below).
+Wes Collins and at least 4 other climbers climbed No Regret while traversing the Lost River Range Crest between 12ers.
 For them, No Regret was simply an obstacle to pass over on the traverse.
-Margo Mandella and her climbing partner climbed the peak from its southeast face.
+Margo Mandella and her climbing partner climbed the peak via its Southeast Face.
 Undoubtedly, a few others have reached its highest point and numerous others have tried.

 Given the difficulties in reaching this summit, I consider it to be one of the best prizes for Idaho climbers.
-The fact that the ridge to Breitenbach only drops 272 feet is irrelevant.
+The fact that the ridge to Mount Breitenbach only drops 272 feet is irrelevant.
 This is a great peak!
+USGS Leatherman Peak

-Down climbing Donaldson Peak’s northeast ridge is not the easiest task, as the upper ridge is comprised of steep slabs covered by loose scree.
-It’s a Class 3 descent that requires some care.
+Down-climbing Donaldson Peak’s Northeast Ridge is not the easiest task, as the upper ridge is comprised of steep slabs covered by loose scree.
+It’s a Class 3 descent that takes some care.

-Based on my past experience, and discussions with others, I believe the best way to summit the peak is via Jones Creek and the southeast face.
+Based on my past experience and discussions with others, I believe that the best way to summit the peak is via Jones Creek and the Southeast Face.
 Start early.
-If you can hit the route just right, the water level in Jones Creek should be low, and there should still be some snow in the upper basin to ascend.
-Be aware that Jones Creek is a difficult drainage to traverse and that upper basin is very unstable.
+If you can hit the route just right, the water level in Jones Creek should be low and there should still be some snow in the upper basin to ascend.
+Be aware that Jones Creek is a difficult drainage to traverse and the upper basin is very unstable.
+Class 3.

 Rick Baugher and Chuck Ferguson